sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/dev_prepare.md

 ### axpi_bsp_sdk

 [axpi_bsp_sdk](https://github.com/sipeed/axpi_bsp_sdk) is the bsp development package for business usage.
-It's the original development package for this chip, containing components like uboot、linux、msp 、sample、rtsp、ipcdemo, and this is progressively open source, you can get these codes for commercial evaluation, such as ipcdemo, but normally these codes are complex and highly coupled, those who are experienced enough and want to use this board for business cooperation can try this.
+It's the original development package for this chip, containing components like uboot, linux, msp, sample, rtsp, ipcdemo, and this is progressively open source, you can get these codes for commercial evaluation, such as ipcdemo, but normally these codes are complex and highly coupled, those who are experienced enough and want to use this board for business cooperation can try this.

 ### ax-pipeline

 [ax-pipeline](https://github.com/AXERA-TECH/ax-pipeline) is provided by Axera.
-With m3axpi, this project is used for pepole to know the usages of ISP, image processing, NPU, codec and display, which is convenient for developers to quickly evaluate and develop their own multimedia applications.
+With m3axpi, this project is used for people to know the usages of ISP, image processing, NPU, codec and display, which is convenient for developers to quickly evaluate and develop their own multimedia applications.

 ## SDK usage